 We need to establish what the time is allowed for the pitch, and will you be stopped if you run over time?

 Also, will it be it an uninterrupted presentation plus question-and-answer session, or will you have to answer questions during the pitch?
 Often the client will say the former but you’ll end up with the latter, so we usually prepare for both.

-I prefer the latter as you end up in a much more conversational type presentation.
-This situation gives you ongoing opportunity to demonstrate the expertise of you and your team.
+I prefer the latter as you end up with a much more conversational type presentation.
+This situation gives you an ongoing opportunity to demonstrate the expertise of you and your team.
 The questions from your client are then prompted by your pitch, as opposed to a formal Q&A session where you may end up answering questions from someone looking to demonstrate how much they know about their favourite topic or hobbyhorse.

-At this stage our creative space is full of post-its with scribbled notes, rough drawings, pictures, graphs, maps in no particular order.
+At this stage, our creative space is full of post-its with scribbled notes, rough drawings, pictures, graphs, maps in no particular order.
 Nothing should be ruled out at this point, everything should be considered.
-During this process a structure for the pitch will start to emerge.
+During this process, a structure for the pitch will start to emerge.
 Explore the following: